b-vennes/blog/posts/2022-11-07-building-a-blog.md

 The `website/docusaurus.config.js` file contains the complete configuration for the Docusaurus project.
 It is structured as a JavaScript object, which provides some type-safety of configuration settings.
 Most editors may even provide some auto-completion for the various configurations.
+I've found the auto-completion helpful for feature discovery.

-We are going to change a couple options in the config.
+For now, we are going to change a couple options in the config.
 For reference, these steps follow closely with the [Blog Setup](https://docusaurus.io/docs/blog) instructions from the Docusaurus documentation.
+If you'd like more details, I recommend checking out the documentation.

+I will also be leaving all the default styles and layouts in place.
+Docusaurus provides some documentation on [styling](https://docusaurus.io/docs/styling-layout), [theming](https://docusaurus.io/docs/using-plugins#using-themes), and [modifying](https://docusaurus.io/docs/swizzling) the site, but I will not be covering them in this post.

 1. In the `themeConfig.navbar.items` array, remove the `docs` section and change the `to` field of the `blog` section to `/`.
     - Removes the `Docs` link from the navbar and changes the `Blog` link to point to the root of the website.
 2. In `presets.docs`, set the `docs` field to `false`.
     - Disable the docs section of the website.
-3. In `presets.blog`, set `routeBasePath: '/'`
+3. In `presets.blog`,  set the property `routeBasePath` to `'/'`.
 4. Remove the `index.js` file from the `website/src/pages` directory.
     - Removes the default landing page from the website.
     - You may actually enjoy having the landing page, so feel free to skip this step.
     - The contents of 'index.js' can also be changed to be more blog-focused.

-There will be a couple remaining strings that need to be updated to match your particular style, but I'll leave that up to you.
+There will be a couple remaining text snippets and images that need to be updated to match your particular style, but I'll leave that up to you.

+[Undraw](https://undraw.co/illustrations) has some great icons and illustrations that are free to use to add some flavor to your site.
+Also, check out [Unsplash](https://unsplash.com/) for free stock photos that make great banner images.

 ## Creating The Site